 5. If you have to call twice the amount of prospects to get a meeting in Sweden compared to Finland, what is the upside of that?
 Bigger deals?
 Longer customer relationships?
 What?

 The Swedish market is twice the size of Finnish market.
 Once you've found your sweet spot, it's easier to scale your business in Sweden, because there are more companies in almost all segments.
 We have also noticed that a lot of our customers make their Nordic decisions in Sweden, so the probability to close international deals can be higher.

-6. What were the practical steps in taking over the Swedish market in order?
-What would you do differently now?
+6. Ok, I'm ready to expand my B2B business to the Nordics, what were the practical steps in taking over the market in order?

 - Analyzed Swedish companies based on our ideal customer profile, which was based on our existing customers in Finland.

 - Put all the sales and marketing efforts into these segments, where we knew our service creates lot of value.

 - Started booking sales meetings remotely from Finland, conducted a lot of web demos and collected unfiltered feedback from potential customers.